deomsh/FATLFN/README.md

 If a script uses FATLFN.LLL, 'FAT' and 'ATTRIBFT.LLL' must be with insmod loaded before use
 Script must unload 'FAT' and 'ATTRIBFT.LLL' if desired.
 After use of 'FATLFN.LLL' status is always: 'debug 1' AND 'debug msg=0' !
+Use 'FATLFN.LLL help' for help (most of the time identical to command-line version)

 ### HISTORY
 Version 0.2